R-TF-028-003 Data Collection Instructions - Archive Data

 - Multi-Modal Imaging: Inclusion of both clinical (macroscopic) and dermoscopic images ensures the model can learn from both imaging modalities, reflecting contemporary clinical workflows.

-- Demographic Diversity: Datasets such as Fitzpatrick17k and PAD-UFES-20 provide explicit Fitzpatrick skin type annotations, enabling the development of algorithms that perform equitably across diverse patient populations, a key requirement for AI/ML-based medical devices under MDR.
+- Demographic Diversity: Datasets such as Fitzpatrick17k and PAD-UFES-20 provide explicit Fitzpatrick skin type annotations, enabling the development of algorithms that perform equitably across diverse patient populations, a key requirement for AI-based medical devices under MDR.

 - Geographic and Institutional Diversity: Data sourced from multiple continents (Europe, North America, South America) and institutions reduces overfitting to specific acquisition protocols or patient populations.